aantron/ocaml.org/data/planet/skjegstad/local-mirageos-development-with-xen-and-virtualbox.md

 <p>This configures the DHCP server to run on br0 and to dynamically assign IP addresses in the range 192.168.56.150 to 192.168.56.200 with a lease time of 1 hour. </p>
 <p>To be able to access dom0 via SSH from the host operating system (outside Virtualbox) we install avahi-daemon.
-Avahi-daemon enables mDNS, which will allow you to connect to &quot;virtualxen.local&quot; from the host operating system:</p>
+Avahi-daemon enables mDNS, which will allow you to connect to "virtualxen.local" from the host operating system:</p>
 <div class="highlight"><pre><span class="nv">$ </span>sudo apt-get install avahi-daemon
 </pre></div>